Doris Day: Box-office success (1959–1968)

 In 1959, Day entered her most successful phase as a film actress with a series of romantic comedies beginning with Pillow Talk (1959), costarring Rock Hudson, who became a lifelong friend, and Tony Randall.
 Day received a nomination for an Academy Award for Best Actress, her only career Oscar nomination.
 Day, Hudson and Randall appeared in two more films together, Lover Come Back (1961) and Send Me No Flowers (1964).

 Along with David Niven, Day starred in Please Don't Eat the Daisies (1960) and with Cary Grant in That Touch of Mink (1962).
 From 1960-1964, she ranked No. 1 at the box office four times, an accomplishment equalled by no other actress except Shirley Temple.
-Day also received the most Laurel Awards as the top female box-office star, winning seven consecutive awards.
-Two more than the leading male star, Rock Hudson.
+Day also received the most Laurel Awards as the top female box-office star, winning seven consecutive awards, two more than the leading male star, Rock Hudson.

 Day teamed with James Garner starting with The Thrill of It All, followed by Move Over, Darling (both 1963).
 The film's theme song "Move Over Darling", cowritten by her son, hit No. 8 in the UK.
 In addition to the comedies, Day costarred with Rex Harrison in the thriller Midnight Lace (1960), an update of the stage thriller Gaslight.

 Day's next film Do Not Disturb (1965) did fairly well at the box office, but not enough to recoup its costs, and her popularity started to wane.
 By the late 1960s, in the midst of the Sexual Revolution, critics and comics dubbed her The World's Oldest Virgin.
 She slipped from the list of top box-office stars, last appearing in the top ten with The Glass Bottom Boat (1966).
 Among the roles she declined was that of Mrs. Robinson in The Graduate, a role that eventually went to Anne Bancroft.
 In her memoirs, Day wrote that she rejected the part on moral grounds, finding the script "vulgar and offensive."

 In another sign of the times, Day was dropped from Columbia Records in 1965 when the label dismissed long-running pop division head Mitch Miller and hired new, young, rock-focused management, ending her active career as a recording artist.

 Day starred in the Western The Ballad of Josie in 1967.
 That same year, she recorded The Love Album, which was not released until 1994.
 In 1968, she starred in Where Were You When the Lights Went Out? about the Northeast blackout of November 9, 1965.
 Her final feature, With Six You Get Eggroll, also released in 1968.
+It was a big hit, indicating she remained popular with the public.

 From 1959 to 1970, Day received nine Laurel Award nominations (and won four times) for best female performance in eight comedies and one drama.
 From 1959 through 1969, she received six Golden Globe nominations for best female performance in three comedies, one drama (Midnight Lace), one musical (Jumbo) and her television series.